-- (i) CRO's main function is to assess and manage the enterprise risk and liaise with regulators in the respective country/entity under his/her purview. - (ii) The CRO is supported by the CRO International Offices who oversee the risk management functions of the regional offices e.g. branches and small overseas banking subsidiaries. - (iii) For countries where a CRO is not present and/or not required, a local Head of Risk Management is appointed to be the overall risk coordinator for that country. - (b) Risk Centres of Excellence - (i) These are specialised teams of risk officers responsible for the active oversight of Group-wide functional risk management and the teams support respective CROs in the various geographies. - (ii) The Risk CoEs consist of Risk Analytics, Credit Risk Infrastructure, Market Risk, Non-Financial Risk Management (comprising Operational, Shariah, Business Continuity Management, Technology, Outsourcing & Fraud Risk Management), Asset Liability Management and Credit Risk CoEs. - Risk Analytics CoE
+- (i) The Group CRO is supported by the CROs who oversee the risk management functions in overseas branches and banking subsidiaries. - (ii) CRO's main function is to assess and manage the enterprise risk and liaise with regulators in the respective country/entity under his/her purview. - (iii) For countries where a CRO is not present and/or not required, a local Head of Risk Management is appointed to be the overall risk coordinator for that country. - (b) Risk Centres of Excellence - (i) These are specialised teams of risk officers responsible for the active oversight of Group-wide functional risk management and the teams support respective CROs in the various geographies. - (ii) The Risk CoEs consist of Asset Liability Management, Credit Risk, Market Risk, Non-Financial Risk Management (comprising Operational, Shariah, Business Continuity Management, Technology, Outsourcing & Fraud Risk Management), Risk Analytics, and Credit Risk Infrastructure CoEs. - Asset Liability Management CoE